BlogELA for KidsHow to Teach Alphabet to Kids: 15 Best Ways

 Letter Recognition happens when your child can easily distinguish between all 26 letters in the alphabet and pronounce them clearly.
 They may be able to sing the ‘ABC song’ or be fluent with the first few letters in the alphabet, but when they can randomly recognize the letters and pronounce them individually, they have started recognizing the letters.

 By asking them random questions about the letter a particular word starts with or pointing out writing and asking them to read out the letters word by word, you can ensure whether your kid can do fluent letter recognition.
-This is a brilliant way of teaching the alphabet to kids.
+This is a brilliant way of teaching the alphabet to 3-4 year olds.

 Let’s explore why learning the letter names is so important for kids.